ankit-o07/detratorassignment/README.md

 # Responsive UI with Material-UI

-This project is a responsive user interface built with Material-UI and React.
-It includes dynamic layouts that adapt to different screen sizes using Material-UI's `sx` prop with media queries.
+This project is a responsive user interface built with Material-UI.
+It includes dynamic layouts that adapt to different screen sizes using Material-UI's sx prop with media queries.
+It does not use any CSS, SCSS, or React.

 ## Features